 The sounds a person hears every day are, then, actually vibrations in the air which cause the inner workings of the ear.
 The farther the air molecules move with each pulse of the wave, the higher the amplitude of the wave, and the louder the sound is.
 The faster the molecules vibrate, the higher the frequency of the wave.

 The higher the amplitude (height) of the wave, the louder the sound is at that instant.
-The higher the wavelength (the closer together the crests of the wave are), the higher the frequency (or pitch) of the sound that's produced.
+The shorter the wavelength (the closer together the crests of the wave are), the higher the frequency (or pitch) of the sound that's produced.

 Computers, however, are digital.
 In order to represent a sound wave in a way computers can manipulate and work with (let alone transmit over a network), the sound has to be converted into a digital form.
 This process is called analog to digital conversion (A/D for short).